bomfather/bomfather-docs/frontend/src/content/news/funding-balaji-srinivasan.md

 </a>

-We're excited to announce that Bomfather has secured funding from [**Balaji Srinivasan**](https://x.com/balajis), former CTO of Coinbase and one of the most respected voices in technology.
+We're excited to announce that Bomfather has secured funding from <a href="https://x.com/balajis" target="_blank" rel="noopener noreferrer" class="external-link"><strong>Balaji Srinivasan</strong></a>, former CTO of Coinbase and one of the most respected voices in technology.

 This investment validates our mission to revolutionize AI security through kernel-level protection and will accelerate our development of revolutionary security.